 MOM PAMPERING TIPS:

-- Take a shower or bubble bath - by yourself
+- Then take a shower or bubble bath - all by yourself

-- Take a nap while children are napping
+- Take a nap while your child is napping

-- Read a book - just for yourself
+- Read a book - one that you choose

 - Cook something you enjoy eating